The Smart Export Guarantee: is it any good?

 The SEG is a UK government scheme that compels energy suppliers with at least 150,000 domestic electricity customers to pay households for all the electricity they export to the grid.

-It began in January 2020 as a direct replacement for the Feed-in Tariff (FiT), which closed to new applicants in March 2019.
 Unlike the FiT, it doesn’t include a generation rate, but you don’t have to give up your FiT generation payments to sign up to an SEG tariff.

 The eligible technologies under the SEG are the same as they were for the FiT: solar, wind, hydroelectric, anaerobic digestion, and micro combined heat and power.